Eduardo Perez (wrestler): Professional wrestling career

-Central States

 Perez had a brief but successful stint with Bob Geigel's Central States promotion, which saw Perez unsuccessfully challenge Danny Little Bear for the promotion's regional title in Kansas City and feud with Black Angus Campbell.

 Perez was also involved in an incident after a match with Omar Atlas in Leavenworth, Kansas.
 At a post match meal at Homer's Burgers, Perez was confronted, and stabbed by a fan who was upset with his tactics during the show.
 Perez was taken to St. Mary's Hospital in Lansing, Kansas where he eventually recovered from a tension pneumothorax, resulting from a collapsed lung.
 He successfully returned to the ring 3 months later where he took on Roger Kirby.

-Retirement

-Perez became disenchanted with the business after a 9 year career when he had a confrontation with Southern promoter Jim Barnett.
+Perez became disenchanted with the business when he had a confrontation with Southern promoter Jim Barnett.
 Perez had just arrived in the area, and quit the promotion before wrestling a single match for promoter Barnett.
 Perez left the business for good, and returned to the Florida area.
 After retiring from pro wrestling, Perez opened a nightclub in the Miami, Florida area.

+Perez died on September 7, 1989.